itsvinayyay/edutekzila/README.md

 ## License

-This project is licensed under the [License Name].
-[Provide the license details]
+This project is licensed under the NA.